ikunetwork/WhitePaper/README.md

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/raw/master/IKU-Network-Utility%202.png)

-<delete Library Exchange and Replace with Prediction Market, delete Peer Review s>r and replace with Funding
+<@MIKE delete Library Exchange and Replace with Prediction Market, delete Peer Review s>r and replace with Funding

 The Network will serve to be a library-hub for the generation, tracking and exchange of superior scientific R&D assets allowing for an incentivized, open workflow for the most promising research and clinical trials.